ChandiniGogulamanda/visionmath-agent/README.md

 While the system provides flexibility and transparency, several trade-offs exist:

-Multi-agent systems may introduce **slightly higher latency** compared to single-model solutions.
+* Multi-agent systems may introduce **slightly higher latency** compared to single-model solutions

-OCR accuracy can depend on **image quality and handwriting clarity**.
+* OCR accuracy can depend on **image quality and handwriting clarity**

-Speech recognition may introduce **transcription errors** in noisy environments.
+* Speech recognition may introduce **transcription errors** in noisy environments

-Retrieval-based reasoning depends on the **quality of indexed knowledge sources**.
+* Retrieval-based reasoning depends on the **quality of indexed knowledge sources**

-These design decisions balance **accuracy, interpretability, and usability**.
+These design decisions balance:

+* Accuracy
+* Interpretability
+* Reliability
+* Usability

 ---

 # Key Achievements

-Designed a **multi-agent reasoning architecture** for mathematical problem solving.
+* Designed a **multi-agent reasoning architecture** for mathematical problem solving

-Implemented a **multimodal input pipeline** supporting text, image, and audio.
+* Implemented a **multimodal input pipeline** supporting text, image, and audio

-Integrated **OCR and speech-to-text technologies**.
+* Integrated **OCR and speech-to-text technologies**

-Developed **Retrieval-Augmented Generation** for contextual reasoning.
+* Developed **Retrieval-Augmented Generation (RAG)** for contextual reasoning

-Added a **solution verification stage** to improve reliability.
+* Added a **solution verification stage** to improve reliability

-Built a **fully functional interactive web application using Streamlit**.
+* Built a **fully functional interactive web application using Streamlit**

-Successfully **deployed the application for real-time usage**.
+* Successfully **deployed the application for real-time usage**

 ---

 # Future Improvements

-Improve OCR accuracy for handwritten equations.
+* Improve OCR accuracy for handwritten equations

-Add graph visualization for functions and equations.
+* Add graph visualization for functions and equations

-Extend support for advanced symbolic mathematics.
+* Extend support for advanced symbolic mathematics

-Improve reasoning performance for complex multi-step problems.
+* Improve reasoning performance for complex multi-step problems

-Expand knowledge retrieval sources.
+* Expand knowledge retrieval sources

 ---

 # Author

-Karthik
+Chandini

 ---

 # License

 This project is open-source and available under the MIT License.